DFHack/dfhack/docs/dev/compile/Compile.rst

     dfhack-make

 Inside the ``dfhack-*`` scripts there are several commands that set up the wine server.
-Each invocation of a windows tool will cause wine to run in the container.
+Each invocation of a Windows tool will cause wine to run in the container.
 Preloading the wineserver and telling it not to exit will speed configuration and compilation up considerably (approx. 10x).
 You can configure and build DFHack with regular ``cmake`` and ``ninja`` commands, but your build will go much slower.